fe2s/xap-hot-deploy/XAP-hot-redeploy/README.md

 Run
 ---

-1. Copy `product-hot-redeploy-0.0.1-SNAPSHOT.zip` to any host where the script will be run from.
+1. Copy `XAP-hot-redeploy-0.0.1-SNAPSHOT.zip` to any host where the script will be run from.
-2. Unzip `product-hot-redeploy-0.0.1-SNAPSHOT.zip` file.
+2. Unzip `XAP-hot-redeploy-0.0.1-SNAPSHOT.zip` file.
 3. Configure password-less ssh connection between client machine and GSM hosts (see [SSH login without password] page for instruction).
 4. Copy jar file with new classes to the folder with .sh file.
 5. Configure environment properties in `properties.sh` file.
-6. Run `product-hot-redeploy.sh` script.
+6. Run `XAP-hot-redeploy.sh` script.

 Results
 ---